My favourite McInnes game and my dear old Dad

 Sensational to watch, but incredibly frustrating when you can only raise an eyebrow and share a glance with your Dad, as the Aberdeen end go absolutely ballistic.

 At half time we can at least talk about it, talk about how difficult it is to contain your emotions, and laugh at the moaners we are surrounded by.
 We take a quick smug half-time selfie, top right hand illustration above.
 Our expectations are high for the second half.

 We then discover there is something more uncomfortable than watching your team score while in with the opposition supporters.
 The opposition scoring.

 Inverness get a goal, then get another, inside ten minutes.
 While chasing their third, they hit the bar twice.
 Neutrals would be loving this game, we are not neutrals.
 The supporters around us are going berserk.
 You can’t even get upset when you are around the wrong people.
 In the ninetieth minute Inverness get their third goal from that bastard Graeme Shinnie.

 Somehow Aberdeen hold on for the victory, Barry Robson managing to take the ball to the corner flag for the eternity of the six minutes of time added on.

 Inverness Caledonian Thistle 3 Aberdeen 4, 21 December 2013.

 It was the last football match I attended with my father.
-He passed away earlier this year.
-His funeral said nothing about him… so if you’ll indulge me.
+His funeral said nothing about him, thanks to the narcissist stepmother from hell… so if you’ll indulge me.